 Dubai is a global city, and the business hub of the Middle East.
-It is the most populous city in the UAE, and located in the north-eastern part of the country.
-Dubai is one of the world's fastest growing economies, with the largest contributors to its GDP being real estate, trade, tourism and financial service industries.
-Despite the emirate’s infrastructure having been built on the oil exports over 3 decades ago, oil and natural gas contribute to less than 5% of its GDP now.
+It is the most populous city in the UAE and is located in the north-eastern part of the country.
+Dubai is one of the world's fastest-growing economies, with the most significant contributors to its GDP being real estate, trade, tourism, and financial services industries.
+Despite the Emirate's infrastructure having built on the oil exports over three decades ago, oil and natural gas contribute to less than 5% of its GDP now.

 Dubai has gained the reputation of a leading trading hub in UAE, owing to premier business locations and an environment that is not unduly restrictive.
-It offers businessmen the most liberal operating conditions, tax exemptions, asset protection, complete privacy, and limited liability, in setting up a business in Dubai.
+It offers business people the most liberal operating conditions, tax exemptions, asset protection, complete privacy, and limited liability, in establishing a business in Dubai.
 The tax haven also offers tremendous promise to overseas companies, as it has:

 - Excellent growth trajectory (imports have doubled since 1990) and unique policies of liberalization

-- Prosperous market located in one of the world's richest regions that is diversified and offers wide opportunities to traders
+- Prosperous market located in one of the world's wealthiest regions that are diversified and offers ample opportunities to traders

 - No trade barriers, quotas, exchange controls (open market)